 Just 10 years after President Lincoln's assassination, his widow, Mary, was charged with insanity and put on trial in Chicago.
 The accuser was her only surviving son, Robert Lincoln.
 The trial was held on May 19, 1875 and she had received no prior warning or chance to organize a defense.
 The jury deliberated for only 10 minutes, then she was institutionalized at Bellevue Place Asylum.
 Mary was released after less than 4 months but mother and son were never truly reconciled.

 NOTE: All addresses in this story are before the 1909 & 1911 Chicago street renaming and renumbering.
-See all three original documents in my Digital Research Library of Illinois History®.Compiled and Edited by Neil Gale, Ph.D.
+See all three original documents in my Digital Research Library of Illinois History®.Compiled by Neil Gale, Ph.D.